 Lead Poisoning Prevention

 Everyone plays a part in ensuring our youngest community members (children) are safe from lead poisoning.
-Through this program, we not only educate parents and families on the dangers of lead poisoning but provide landlords with the funds needed to remove lead paint safely.
+Through this program, we educate parents and families on the dangers of lead poisoning and provide landlords with the funds needed to remove lead paint safely.
 Biddeford is one of five high-risk areas designated by the Maine Center for Disease Control (CDC) for having the greatest burden of children with lead poisoning.
 This initiative is funded by HUD's Office of Lead Hazard Control and Healthy Homes and is offered by the City of Biddeford's Lead-Based Paint Hazard Reduction Program in partnership with Community Concepts and CHCC.

 This nutrition program empowers community members to shop, cook, and eat healthy on a budget.
 Maine SNAP-Ed uses evidence-based curricula and multi-level community-based approaches to help make the healthy choice the easy choice for low-income Maine families.
 Trained nutrition educators provide hands-on cooking classes, support wellness committees, and increase food access through garden programs and Farmers' Market partnerships.
 This initiative is grant-funded by the USDA's Supplemental Nutrition Assistance Program, administered by the Maine Department of Health and Human Services (DHHS), and implemented in York County by CHCC.

-Cheri Sullivan, MA, PS-C
+Cheri Anderson, MA, PPS

 Bachelor of Arts in Psychology